Hon. William Windham (1750-1810), Statesman

 Windham was a follower of Edmund Burke who formed a short-lived 'Third Party', mainly of 'Burkeite' Whigs who were opposed to the Revolution.
-Because of his support for war with France, Pitt convinced Windham to switch sides and become Secretary for War (1794-1801) in the Tory Cabinet.
+However, William Pitt soon convinced Windham to switch sides and become Secretary for War (1794-1801) in the Tory Cabinet.
 Windham became loyal to Pitt, resigning with him over the King's refusal to allow Catholics to sit in Parliament.
-In 1803, however, Windham rejoined the 'Foxite' Whigs, repairing a long-standing political rift.
-Following the death of Pitt, Wyndham was appointed Secretary for War and Colonies in the 'Ministry of All the Talents' (1806) and introduced a plan for improving conditions in the armed forces.
+In 1803, however, rejoining the 'Foxite' Whigs and repairing a long-standing political rift.
+Following the death of Pitt, Windham was appointed Secretary for War and Colonies in the 'Ministry of All the Talents' (1806).
+Although controversial, he introduced a plan for improving conditions in the armed forces.

 by Sir Joshua Reynolds